Every year on International Day of Older Persons we like to focus on the older people within our business, both our service users and our care staff.

 There are a number of reasons someone might be considering “unretirement”.

 Financial - Increasing costs of living in Britain are giving rise to a wave of people looking to either continue to work part-time after retirement age, or return to work so they can afford to cover their lifestyle and expenses.
-According to data from the Office for National Statistics (ONS), there has been an increase in economic activity (people working or looking for work) of 116,000 people among those over-50 in the past year (2021/22).
+According to data from the Office for National Statistics (ONS), there was an increase in economic activity (people working or looking for work) of 116,000 people among those over-50 in 2021/22.

 Seeking meaning/fulfilment - Many people, particularly those who cared who have cared for family and friends, may be looking for a role that gives them the opportunity to make a difference.
 Whilst some would have considered volunteering for charities or within the communities previously, the cost of living might be driving them to consider paid opportunities that still give them the same feel-good experience.
-We might be biased but careers in care, like those we offer here at Cera are a fantastic option for this.
-We have opportunities available across the UK, click here to see care jobs near you.
+We might be biased, but careers in care, like those we offer here at Cera are a fantastic option for this.
+We have opportunities available across the UK.

 Boredom - Other reasons aside, people may reach retirement age and find that the retired person's lifestyle is not for them.
 Popular film “The Intern” starring Anne Hathaway and Robert De Niro is a fantastic example of this and the good unretirement can bring both the person returning to the workforce, and the workers they impart their knowledge to.
 It tells the story of a 70-year old retiree and former executive who finds themselves bored of retirement and decides to apply as an intern to a successful start up company.
-The story, though fictional, highlights the experience older people can share which creates a fulfilling experience for all.
+The story, though fictional, highlights the experience older people can share which creates a fulfilling experience for all, much like in care roles.

 What do I need to know about returning to work after retirement?

-With growing numbers of people looking for more information about working part time after retirement (or even full-time for some), we have put together the following information you need to know about returning to work after retirement.
+With growing numbers of people looking for more information about working part time after retirement (or even full-time for some), we have put together the following information you need to know about returning to work after retirement, especially in care roles and support worker roles.

 How do Cera help older people realise their full potential with a fulfilling “unretirement” career in care?